-Parliament’s Winter Session ends a day before its schedule
+Parliament’s Winter Session ends before schedule, RS chairman asks MPs to introspect what went wrong

 There were 18 sittings and important draft laws, including the Bill to repeal the farm laws, and the Election Laws (Amendment) Bill were passed.